Deploy TheHive with Docker Compose#

 Step 6: Initialize TheHive#

-Before starting TheHive, we need to initialize the environment using the provided init.sh script.
+Before starting TheHive, initialize the environment using the provided init.sh script.

 This script automates several critical setup tasks: